Friendly, relaxed and beautiful, visiting Denmark’s capital with Cunard cruises promises to be wonderful in every sense of the word.

 Port Presenter Rachael Jackson highlights just a few fabulous things to do in Copenhagen.

 This 17th-century waterfront area is still bustling today.
 The colourful townhouses lining the quay were once home to artists like Hans Christian Andersen, who lived in several of the houses here.

 "Beautiful Nyhavn is always one of the first places I pass through when visiting the city," says Rachael.
 "The bright housing allows me to get creative with my photography, and the lively atmosphere is infectious."

 The Little Mermaid

 A twenty-minute walk along the water from the author's old neighbourhood will bring you within sight of one of his most famous creations.
-Perched on a rock and measuring just over 4ft tall, the Edvard Eriksen statue – inspired by Hans Christian Andersen’s story and unveiled in 1913– gazes pensively across the harbor, searching for her prince.
+Perched on a rock and measuring just over 4ft tall, the Edvard Eriksen statue – inspired by Hans Christian Andersen’s story and unveiled in 1913– gazes pensively across the harbour, searching for her prince.